-If you are a new cat owner or thinking about introducing a new addition to your family, our top tips below will help you provide the perfect cat friendly environment for your new bundle of fun.
+How can you help keep your furry family members safe in your home?
+If you are a new cat owner or thinking about introducing a new addition to your family, our top tips below will help you provide the perfect pet-friendly home with cat-proof windows and all other pet safety measures you should be taking.

 Many owners are unfortunately unaware of how dangerous certain plants and flowers can be to their cat.
 Lilies in particular are extremely lethal and should be completely avoided in the garden and the home.
 Cats have even been poisoned by just brushing up against certain plants and licking the pollen from their fur.
 You can find a detailed list of plants which are dangerous to cats on the International Cats Care website.